Cyberjustice: The European Union

 The European Union, for example has created the e-Justice Portal through which legislation case law and legal information may be accessed.
 The European Union also offers two other cyberjustice services, namely e-CODEX, which simplifies cross-border litigations by providing access to electronic delivery services, electronic signatures, electronic payments, electronic authentication and electronic documents, and e-CURIA, which is essentially just an e-filing system.
 Additionally, other countries within the European Union have incorporated certain technologies into their adjudication of justice, such as the United Kingdom, Italy and Spain.
 The United Kingdom runs Money Claim Online (MCOL), a service that allows a claim to be instituted online against two people at most who owe up to a maximum of £100,000 that they refuse to pay.
 Italy offers Trial Online, which is essentially both an electronic filing system and a case management system.
 Spain has passed laws whose aim is to regulate technology used in conjunction with the legal system and has ultimately resulted in the incorporation of technology in the legal system for the purposes of treating data and managing legal files, not the least of which is LexNET which enables the secure transfer of judicial data.

 Australia

 Australia offers e-filing services, online courtroom and online case management services, and is the first jurisdiction to have used a fully electronic courtroom for the hearing of a high-profile criminal case.

-The United States of America
+United States

-The United States of America has several electronic courtrooms.
+The United States has several electronic courtrooms.
 For example, the McGlothlin Courtroom, located at the William and Mary College of Law, is one of the few to possess technology making it possible to publish court transcripts online in real time, and was the first to use holographic evidence display and immersive technology.